In just over a year we've gone from casual cyclists to mountain bikers - here's our journeyRead More

 It’s important to decide what needs to go in the hold, and what you’re taking on the plane with you.
 I try and get as much as possible in the hold to avoid carrying it around the airport.
 You must remember that you will have to cycle with everything at the other end, so all hand luggage must be able to be either worn or attached to your bike while you’re cycling.
 This is how we split our luggage between the hold and cabin:

-Two soft bikes bags – each with two bikes in (one adult bike and one child bike), plus helmets and the bike maintenance kit
+Two soft bikes bags – each with two bikes in (one adult bike and one child bike – see notes below about whether this is possible on your airline), plus helmets and the bike maintenance kit

 Bike trailer – collapsed down and wrapped in plastic.
 We currently use the single wheel Topeak Journey trailer for carrying all our camping equipment – we like it because it folds down and is compact.
 If you need to put a young child in the trailer, then a two wheeled trailer would be a better option.